-Communications programs once concentrated on print and broadcast journalism, public relations, and advertising.
-Since the advent of the internet, however, the field has expanded from its traditional analog nature to also reflect the multitude of ways we communicate online.
+Since the advent of the internet, the communications field has expanded from its traditional analog nature to also reflect the multitude of ways in which we communicate digitally.

-A media strategist helps companies reach their target audiences by planning their communication strategies, including inbound marketing, email newsletters, paid advertising, social media videos, and graphics.
-Strategists are involved in researching a target audience and tracking customer data and habits in order to further refine a company’s strategy.
+A media strategist helps companies reach their target audiences by planning their communication strategies, including inbound marketing, email newsletters, paid advertising, social media, videos, and graphics.
+Strategists research target audiences and track customer data and habits to refine a company’s strategy.

-Some media strategists work in-house for larger companies, whereas small businesses may opt to hire a digital agency that has a media strategist on staff.
-Employment for this occupation is expected to grow 6 percent between 2016 and 2026, with the median annual salary above $55,000, according to the Bureau of Labor Statistics (BLS).
+Some media strategists work in-house for larger companies, while small businesses may opt to hire a digital agency that has a media strategist on staff.

-Account managers oversee the sales cycle by communicating the benefits and features of a specific product or service to potential customers, handle negotiations, and then maintain the client relationship once they close a deal.
-Most companies have a sales department, and account managers are typically the senior sales staff, applying their experience and finesse to the client connection.
+Account managers oversee the sales cycle by communicating the benefits and features of a product or service to potential customers.
+They also handle negotiations and maintain the client relationship once they close a deal.
+Most companies have a sales department, and account managers are typically the senior sales staff, applying their experience and finesse to cultivating client connections.

 Public Information Officer

-A public information officer works in government and generally handles communications.
-Professionals may attain this position after working in a public relations capacity in which they took on increasing levels of responsibility for disseminating information (audio, video, text) to the media and public.
+A public information officer (PIO) typically works in a government setting, handling communications.
+Professionals tend to attain this position after working in a public relations capacity that reflected increasing levels of responsibility for conveying information to the media and public.

 Social Media Manager

-Social media managers are increasingly in demand as the number of social media outlets increases, proliferating from Facebook and Twitter to Instagram, Snapchat, Tumblr, Pinterest, LinkedIn, and many more.
-Social media managers are responsible for analyzing the platforms for highest engagement, writing posts, creating videos, and creating a content schedule, but they may also be required to respond in real time to customers.
+Social media managers are increasingly in demand as the number of social media outlets increases, proliferating from platforms such as Facebook and Twitter to Instagram, Snapchat, Tumblr, Pinterest, LinkedIn, and many more.
+Social media managers are responsible for analyzing the platforms for highest engagement, writing posts, creating videos, and creating a content schedule.
+They may also respond directly to customers.

-Coursework is available in one of two concentrations: strategic communication or emerging media strategy and social media.
-This choice allows students to focus their energy and resources in the specialization that interests them most, whether devising strategies for organizations, or learning about the latest media trends and how they’re changing our world.
+The program’s coursework is available in one of two concentrations: strategic communication or emerging media strategy and social media.
+This choice enables students to focus their energy and resources in the specialization that interests them most, whether devising strategies for organizations, or learning about the latest media trends and how they’re changing our world.
 Are you ready to be brave and take the first steps toward a dynamic career in communications?
 Discover how completing an online bachelor’s degree in communication from Maryville University can help prepare you for the future you want.